astronomer/docs/astro/kubernetespodoperator.md

 id: kubernetespodoperator
 ---

 The [KubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html) is one of the most powerful Apache Airflow operators.
-Similar to the Kubernetes Executor, this operator works with the Kubernetes API to dynamically launch a Pod in Kubernetes for each task that needs to run and terminates each Pod once the task is complete.
+Similar to the Kubernetes executor, this operator dynamically launches a Pod in Kubernetes for each task and terminates each Pod once the task is complete.
 This results in an isolated, containerized execution environment for each task that is separate from tasks otherwise being executed by Celery workers.

 ## Benefits of the KubernetesPodOperator